Peshawar school massacre parents: 'We kept his pen' | DW | 15.12.2021

 "Expecting the militant group to surrender its only legitimate tool of violence is an overstretch.
 The history of violence associated with TTP is enough to acknowledge the underlying motivations of the group," she said.

-The families of the children are still awaiting justice and their case has been pending in the Supreme Court of Pakistan.
+The families of the children are still awaiting justice and their case has been pending in the Supreme Court.

 Dost Muhammad, who lost his 14-year-old son Asad Aziz that December day, told DW: "I saw the news on the television and rushed to the school.
 Our case against the brutality is pending in the courts and our government is negotiating with them.
 They could not feel our pain and suffering."